Dimitris-Provatas/DuplicateFileCleaner/README.md

 # Rust Duplicate File Cleaner

-Simple project to clear duplicate files from a directory.
+Simple project to clear duplicate files from a directory, written in Rust.

 # IMPORTANT!
 ## This program uses hash sums of the files to find duplicates in the same directory!
-## It also uses the [remove_file](https://doc.rust-lang.org/std/fs/fn.remove_file.html) which is not reversable!
+## It also uses the [remove_file function](https://doc.rust-lang.org/std/fs/fn.remove_file.html) which is not reversable!
 ### Please use this with care.

 This project was created because I wanted to clear around 11K of images that contained duplicates and I could not find a good solution online.
 All programs I tried either left duplicates or did not work.